The Slow Death of the Internet Cookie - Slashdot

 I think the real preference is moving up the skill curve.
 Cookies are pretty user-controlled, browsers/mods/etc are happily handing over tools.
 Other fingerprints are beyond the reach of sur

-Fingerprinting is replacing tracking (Score:2)
+Fingerprinting is replacing tracking (Score:3)

 Fingerprinting is replacing tracking and has been for at least 10 years when I was very peripherally involved with testing a company that did it for work.